Most Common Spam Emails You Can Encounter in 2024

 How to identify a junk message quickly

 Modern email apps have spam filters.
 For example, Gmail uses a neural net system that learns to separate junk mail from regular emails.
 But even AI is not infallible.
 Sometimes Gmail mistakes social media notifications or just emails with links and attachments for spam — and vice versa.
-That’s why we give you 6 key features of junk mail to look for.
+That’s why we give you these key features of junk mail to look for.

 Suspicious email addresses